Chrysler 300: SRT Design

-In 2008 Chrysler began producing the SRT Design, which combined the 300c CRD engine with all the fully loaded refinements and sports setup of the SRT 8.
+In 2008, Chrysler began producing the SRT Design, which combined the 300C CRD engine with all the refinements and sports setup of the SRT 8.
 This model was predominantly used in the European market.

 Other variants

 Station wagon

 Chrysler marketed the 300C in Europe, Australia, South America, the Middle East, and Japan as both a four-door notchback sedan and a five-door station wagon.
 The five-door station wagon was marketed as the 300C Touring (not to be confused with the North American notchback sedan's "Touring" trim level), which shared its sheet metal aft of the C-pillar and wheel designs with the Dodge Magnum.

 The base Chrysler 300 was not marketed in Europe.
-All cars came with the 300C body style/interior and a choice of either V6 diesel or V8 gasoline engines.
+All cars came with the 300C body style/interior and either V6 diesel or V8 gasoline engines.
 The economical V6 diesel, sourced from Mercedes-Benz, was optional in Europe.
-All 300C Touring models, along with European 300C sedans and right-hand drive models were assembled by Magna Steyr in Graz, Austria beginning in June 2005.
+All 300C Touring models, along with European 300C sedans and right-hand drive models, were assembled by Magna Steyr in Graz, Austria, beginning in June 2005.
 Steyr insisted on upgrading suspension components to suit European tastes.
 Dodge Charger/Magnum wheels with Chrysler center caps were used instead of the distinct wheels used on Canada-assembled models.
 The five-door station wagon body style was discontinued after the first generation.